LARR-Planning/atypical_driving_snu/README.md

     ```
     roslaunch atypical_driving run_rtabmap_yugokri.launch
     ```

     At the end of rosbag play, do rosbag a little bit.
     ```
     cd /your/fucking/bag/dir
     rosrun pcl_ros pointcloud_to_pcd input:=/rtabmap/cloud_map
     ```
     Then press `ctrl + c`.

     If you cannot stand fucking visualization vibration due to the big transform from `map` to `SNU`, change them in rtabmap_ros node
     ```
         <arg name="odom_frame_id" value="SNU"/>
         <arg name="map_frame_id" value="SNU"/>
     ```

     Then run `world/yugokri/mapper.m`.

-    * If you want to visualize hd map in rviz w.r.t SNU frame, set SNU frame for rtabmap,
+    * If you want to visualize hd map in rviz w.r.t SNU frame, set SNU frame for rtabmap, and launch the below after which push spacebar.
     ```
         roslaunch atypical_driving see_yugokri.launch
     ```
+3) Zoning
+    We have to go to  `worlds/yugokri_hd` and run  `mapper.m`.

 ### 2. Roles

 | Workforce      | Header           | Source  |